blbadger/blbadger.github.io/gpu-server.md

 ![server]({{https://blbadger.github.io}}/server_setup/all_gpu_training.png)

 the cores utilized count is small because the DDP defaults to a single thread per GPU, with a few threads saved for data loading.
 Increasing the number of threads per GPU in my experience does not result in better performance and indeed often leads to detrimental effects.
-Because of this, we can estimate that our 28-thread CPU could support nearly two dozen GPUs if the PCIE lane count were high enough!
+Because of this, we can estimate that a 28-thread CPU could support nearly two dozen GPUs if the PCIE lane count were high enough!
 The 4x V100 SXM2 board requires two 16x PCIE lanes, so 20x V100s would require 160 PCIE lanes.

 ### Noise

 This was one of the things I though hardest about before going the T180/T181 route over a bunch of used 3090s in a PC.
-The world's best server is useless in a home setting if it sounds like a jet engine, unless one were to make special accommodations such as walling off the server in concrete.
+The world's best server is useless in a home setting if it has the acoustic properties of a turbojet engine, unless one were to make special accommodations such as walling off the server in concrete.
 This sort of thing did not appeal to me, and while the server was going to be operating in a basement room and could be noisier than the average PC it could not be overly loud.

 The reputation of 1U servers (the more common measurement that is most similar to the T180-G20's 1OU form factor) is that they are simply too loud for home use and that they indeed sound like jet engines.
 This much was even claimed by George Hotz while talking about the motivations for Tinygrad's Tinybox, but I can confirm that it is a bit of a misunderstanding.
 The potential for a high-performance compute 1OU server such as the T180 for making noise is indeed very high: when first booting up, for example, all 50 of the fans ramp up to their maximum 25000 RPM and the server sounds alot like a jet engine during takeoff, such that one needs hearing protection to work with it in a small room (testing or setting up ssh, for example).
 The fans to modulate after a couple minutes, and the noise becomes much more managable and is what one would expect for a blade server (equivalent to a rather loud Desktop PC, just with a timbre more akin to a jet engine).